 - What does it mean to say that platforms are becoming increasingly infrastructural ?
 What do we mean by infrastructure?

 - How did the pandemic affect the ways of investigation, research design and methods deployed?

 We aim to bring together a small group of early career academics (PhD researchers and postdocs) who seek to address one or more aspects raised in the call.
+Besides that, we would welcome to extend the conversation to an informal exchange about our current platform-related research projects.
 As the research questions indicate, this topic transcends the boundaries of traditional academic disciplines, and we therefore explicitly invite interdisciplinary contributions.
 We kindly ask for a 200 word abstract to be submitted by 9 October 2020, final contributions should take the form of 20-minute-long presentation.
 All participants are expected to present their research and to give feedback to other presenters.